cooklang/spec/proposals/0016-shopping-list-format.md

 ### Indentation rules

 - Each indentation level is exactly **2 spaces**.
-- Only recipe references may have children.
+- Only recipe references may be indented (nested).
 - Children must be indented exactly one level deeper than their parent.
+- Multiple levels of nesting are supported — a menu can contain recipes, which can contain sub-recipes (e.g. a meal plan → a burrito recipe → guacamole).
-- An ingredient at the top level (indent 0) is a free-hand item not associated with any recipe.
+- Plain ingredients only appear at the top level (indent 0) as free-hand items not associated with any recipe.

 ### Check semantics